Saturday, August 20, 2016

 One student walked onto the stage modeling a sports outfit.

-She is keeping in step with the latest fashion changes.
+She is keeping up with the latest fashion trends.

 For she has chosen black tarpon cloth for her very stylish bell-bottom slacks.

-Her slacks are fitted and slightly flared a the bottom.
+Her slacks are fitted and slightly flared at the bottom.

 Her jacket features long set-in sleeves and a very low scooped neckline.

-She walks to the edge of the stage, turns, poses, and exits the stage followed by other students.
+She walks to the edge of the stage, turns, poses, and exits, followed by the other students.

-Fads and Fashions during the 60s were pierced earrings, and paper mache pins for the Coffee girls.
+Fads and Fashions during the 60s included pierced earrings and papier-mache pins for the Coffee girls.

-For the boys are paisley shirts, new scrub denim jeans, with initials on the right back pocket, weejum shoes, and no socks.
+For the boys: paisley shirts, new scrub denim jeans with initials on the right back pocket, weejum shoes, and no socks.

-The mod move is print shirts with London-look collars and cuffs which are paired with hip-slingers pants.
-The boys also are wearing London Fog Jackets in shades of blue, yellow, and beige.
+The mod move is print shirts with London-look collars and cuffs, paired with hip-slinging pants.
+The boys are also wearing London Fog Jackets in shades of blue, yellow, and beige.

 The first semester was sewing.